 What started as repurposing gently used items evolved into what today is clubs and individuals competing to create the most popular themed baskets.
 Your local grocery store, tourism bureau, winery, hardware and jewelry store, etc. are great sources for items for a basket.
+Theme ideas are unlimited, but examples in the past have included “movie night” with popcorn and candy, “coffee date” with specialty coffee and mugs, “cookie monster” with every variety of Oreos you can imagine.
+Creativity is welcome!

-The Gift Basket Raffle is held at the annual DCON in August.
+The Gift Basket Raffle is held at the annual Capital District Convention (DCON) in August.
 The Caring Corner room displays all gift baskets.
-Buy raffle tickets and deposit them into the container or containers for the basket(s) you’d like a chance to win.
-Staff draw winning tickets during the House of Delegates on Saturday afternoon; winners’ names are posted by the end of the meeting.
+Buy tickets and deposit an amount of your choice into the container or containers you’d like for a chance to win.
+Staff will draw winning tickets during the House of Delegates on Saturday afternoon; winners’ names will be posted by the end of the meeting.
 Baskets must be picked up by the end of DCON.

 How the Caring Corner Came About